Yankees vs. Rockies Player Props Betting Odds

 McMahon Stats

-- McMahon has 84 hits with 20 doubles, three triples, 14 home runs, 39 walks and 45 RBI.
-He's also stolen five bases.
+- McMahon has put up 84 hits with 20 doubles, three triples, 14 home runs and 39 walks.
+He has driven in 45 runs with five stolen bases.

 McMahon Recent Games